|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 (Godart and Olivier 1978-1985).
 It is assumed that writing intended to be preserved was done on perishable materials such as parchment, leather or the

 like.
-We have the inestimable witness of a few inscriptions on small, so-called libation vessels in stone or on other permanent materials that have
+We have the inestimable witness of a few inscriptions on small, so-called libation vessels in stone or on other materials that have

 Another impediment is the unclear relationship of the Minoans and the Mycenaeans.
-There is still disagreement as to when and to what extent the Mycenaeans were in control of the island (Evans 1912; Driessen and Macdonald 1997).
+There is still disagreement as to when and to what extent the Mycenaeans were in control of the island (Driessen and Macdonald 1997).
 This has serious consequences for the interpretation of buildings and sites used by both groups.
 For example the throne room of the palace at Knossos as it is today was probably rebuilt by the Mycenaeans (Mirié 1979) and they probably destroyed the Central Palace Sanctuary, the most important relic we have of Minoan religion (Hallager 1987).

 During the first four millennia of its habitation, seventh-fourth millennia, the island of Crete was a farming economy.
 The first settlement was at Knossos, on the site of the later palace (Evans 1971; 1994).
 By the third millennium the population had spread over most of the island (McEnroe 2010).
 The Minoan palatial culture flourished from Middle Minoan I to Late Minoan I (ca 2000 to 1450).
 The culture in this interval was on a par with that of the Babylonians and the Egyptians, but it seems to have been considerably different.
-We can only assume its character from the architectural structures, objects of less monumental art, and everyday objects recovered from excavations.
+We can only assume its character from the architectural structures, objects of art and everyday objects recovered from excavations.

-We are lost when it comes to describing the ruling elite, as there is no ruler iconography (Davis 1995).
+We are lost when it comes to describing the ruling elite, as there seems to be no ruler iconography (Davis 1995).
 Yet the monumental palaces and their artistic decoration call to mind a powerful ruling class with accomplished artists and craftsmen in its service.
 We also have difficulty in understanding Minoan religion.
 There were no separate temples or shrines, except perhaps the peak sanctuaries in the mountains.
 Places of worship in the settlements were rooms set aside in the palaces, villas or attached houses in the villages.
 The “temple repositories” from the palace at Knossos witness to the religious life (Panagiotaki 1995), but the interpretation of the objects is not agreed upon.
 Were the small female figurines goddesses, priestesses or worshipers?
 There are very few religious scenes in Minoan art and their meaning is not self-evident.
 Also, Minoan and Mycenaean objects are not always attributed to the right culture.
 There was no temple architecture and no surviving large statuary.
 Two pairs of life-size terracotta feet have been found that may have supported large wooden statues (Marinatos and Hägg 1983).
 (Top)

 The absence of Minoan written records of astronomical observations required investigations of other evidence of sky watching, such as the alignments